 “That seems like a big disparity,” said Richard Butensky, who lives on East Mountain Road South.

 The facility also includes a 45,000 square-foot outdoor arena.

 Reinhard Teetor, a Horton Road LLC consultant, described the equestrian center as state-of-the-art, hygienically handling horse manure and other waste.

 John Clark, a neighbor, said he welcomes the equestrian center because his daughter rides but that he worries about building around the pond.
 “A lot of issues would be addressed if everything were moved off the pond,” he said.

 Garrison resident Betsy Calhoun referred to the property as “primeval” in part but “very special” overall.
 Development “would totally destroy it,” she cautioned.

 Liceaga, who owns a house in Philipstown, said he “has done everything by the book.
 I love this area.”
 He said the questions posed over the years have been good but that “the scope of this project has been misrepresented” by some opponents whom he suspects of using his property for personal recreation.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.